Radiation Exposure: Highest Risk in Animal Health

 Hair

-Radiation (especially at 200 rems or higher) results in the loss of hair rapidly and clumps.
+Radiation (especially at 200 rems or higher) results in rapid hair loss and clumps.

 Brain